Creta5164/fmod-rmmv/README.md

 Make the map as large as possible (75x75 or larger) so that you can clearly determine the direction and location of the sounds.

-The space in Celeste is larger than in RPG Maker.
+Because the space in Celeste is larger than in RPG Maker.
 (Celeste uses 8 units per tile, so larger than 1 unit per tile in RPG Maker)

+When you start the test play, you can check that the system sounds and title music are played of Celeste's audio.

 Now you can check directly at the examples based on this setup in the [How to use](#6-how-to-use) section after this section.